danilakritsky/enhanced-de-project-engineering/enhanced_de_prompt_engineering/tasks/task_01.md

 # Task 1
-A nightly job generates the “Yesterday Revenue & Refunds” CSV for Finance.
+A nightly job generates the "Yesterday Revenue & Refunds" CSV for Finance.
 Since feature growth, the query now takes ~70 s on the warehouse (PostgreSQL 15).
 Finance needs it below 15 s to meet the SLA.